pizzidellamaremma/zabbix-agent-windows-installer/README.md

 Default config will install Zabbix Agent 2 on C:\Zabbix.
 To change the directory change the $defpath variable.

 The script will ask for a prefix to add before the hostname, that could be useful for multi-site management.
 Leave it blank to avoid it.

+Let me know for parameters to add or modify in the configuration file!